 That group is retailers.

-It’s simple, really.
+It's simple.
 When retailers take a more active role in creating the demand for recycled raw materials, good things will happen.
 Supplies of these recycled materials will increase.
 Innovation will abound and lend a hand.
 And in the end, the cost of goods produced with these recycled materials will decrease.

 Consumers will be delighted, and they'll throw their business to the retailers who are making a concerted effort to make our air, water, and soil cleaner.